deburky/boosting-scorecards/README.md

 This repository contains a collection of notebooks and scripts that demonstrate how to build boosted scorecards.

 - `scorecard-boosting-demo`: example of a boosted scorecard with XGBoost
-- `xgb_scorecard_constructor`: example of a boosted scorecard with XGBoost and the `xgb_scorecard_constructor` package (WIP)
+- `xgb_scorecard_constructor`: example of a boosted scorecard summary with XGBoost and the `xgb_scorecard_constructor` package (WIP)
-- `other_notebooks`: other notebooks that demonstrate how to build scorecards with various Machine Learning techniques
+- `other_notebooks`: other notebooks that demonstrate how to build scorecards with various ML techniques

-> 🛠️ This work draws upon and extends the [code](https://github.com/rapidsai-community/showcase/tree/main/event_notebooks/GTC_2021/credit_scorecard) from the [presentation](https://www.nvidia.com/en-us/on-demand/session/gtcspring21-s31327/) "Machine Learning in Retail Credit Risk: Algorithms, Infrastructure, and Alternative Data — Past, Present, and Future [S31327]" by Paul Edwards, Director, Data Science and Model Innovation at Scotiabank and Weights & Biases' notebooks [Interpretable Credit Scorecards with XGBoost](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/boosting/Credit_Scorecards_with_XGBoost_and_W%26B.ipynb).

 ## Useful resources 📖